Okazakee/okazakee-dev-website/src/pages/Portfolio/posts/markdown/fedorawsl.md

 - Automatically set start menu shortcut for WSL.
 - Automatically check if Docker is running.
 - Store vars in tmp file, check if it exists before asking user.
+#
+*The project is completely open-source all details on the dedicated [GitHub page](https://github.com/Okazakee/Fedora-WSL-Installer).*